Drakesbad Guest Ranch

 Drakesbad Guest Ranch, also known simply as Drakesbad, is a resort near Chester, California.
-It is located on Hot Springs Creek at the head of Warner Valley, in Lassen Volcanic National Park.
+It is located on Hot Springs Creek at the head of Warner Valley, inside Lassen Volcanic National Park.

 History

 The original ranch was founded in the 1880s by Edward R. Drake (1830–1904).
 Drake was a trapper and miner who settled down to operate a tavern near Bidwell Bar, California.
 As mining declined Drake moved to Prattville and resumed trapping in the mountains.
 Drake settled in the Hot Springs Valley at some point in the late 1870s, building a cabin and eventually assembling about 400 acre encompassing a number of thermal features associate with the area's volcanism.
 Drake kept cattle at the homestead during the summer and moved back to Prattville during the winter.
 Drake sold "Drake's Hot Springs and Ranch" to Alexander Sifford in 1900.